pletzer/python-oop-novice/_episodes/06-duck.md

   the same kind of thing as the superclass."
 - "Implementing interfaces and adding functionality with composition can be better alternatives to inheritance in some cases."
+- "`typing.Protocol` describes an interface structurally (by the methods a class has); abstract base classes like `abc.Iterator` describe one nominally (by what a class explicitly inherits from)."
 ---

 There is a principle that if something "looks like a duck, and swims